Bolte Bridge and West Gate Freeway improvements

 What's involved in the upgrade?

-This diagram highlights key improvements being made to the Bolte Bridge to West Gate Freeway as part of the CityLink Tulla Widening project.
+This diagram highlights key improvements being made on CityLink between the West Gate Freeway and Flemington Road as of 1 April.

 Why are improvements needed?